piedb-dev/piestream/docs/consistent-hash.md

 ## Background

-Scaling could occur for multiple reasons in RisingWave.
+Scaling could occur for multiple reasons in piestream.
 For example, when workload of some streaming operator is heavier than expected, we need to scale out.
 During scaling out or scaling in, physical resources will be allocated or freed accordingly.
 That is to say, new [actors](./streaming-overview.md#actors) will be created on scaling out, while some old actors will be dropped on scaling in.
 As a result of actor change, redistributing data (i.e. states of the actors) is required inevitably.
 That yields a question: how to efficiently determine the distribution of data and minimize data movement on scaling?

 On the other hand, we need to parallel the scan on tables or materialized views in [batch query mode](./architecture-design.md#batch-query-mode).
 Therefore, we need to partition the data in a way that could boost the performance most.
 So what is the most beneficial way of data partition for tables and materialized views?

-In RisingWave, we adopt consistent-hash-based strategy to solve the two problems above.
+In piestream, we adopt consistent-hash-based strategy to solve the two problems above.
 This document will elaborate on our design.

 ## Design